MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

            The number of paths should be sufficiently large to adequately explore the parameter space and capture variability in model responses.
-If ``None``, a default value is computed based on the number of decision variables.
+If ``None``, a default value is computed based on the number of decision variables. jumps : int, optional
+           Applicable only to the Morris method.
+Determines the number of discrete steps (also called “jumps”) each parameter is allowed to move within the defined sampling grid.
+A higher number of jumps increases the number of possible perturbation positions for a parameter and therefore results in a more detailed exploration of the input space.
+However, increasing the number of jumps also leads to more computational demand because the total number of model evaluations scales with jumps × paths × (k + 1), where k is the number of parameters.
+If omitted, a reasonable default based on the number of decision variables is used. intervals : int, optional
+           Applicable only to the Morris method.
+Specifies the number of levels into which the range of each parameter is discretized.
+The parameter space is divided into `intervals` equally spaced points, and the Morris trajectories (paths) move across these points to compute elementary effects.
+A larger number of intervals increases the resolution of the sensitivity analysis, allowing finer distinction between parameter influences, but also expands the computational cost.
+When not provided, a default value is chosen according to recommended Morris design practices.

        Side Effects
        ------------